KENJI-JIN/movie_edit/README.md

 https://zulko.github.io/moviepy/install.html

 # Usage
-At first, please prepare video files in one folder.
+At first, please prepare video files in `input_video` folder.
 *video files must be same size.
 Next, please name the files with a number and an underscore at the beginning as follows.
 `1_`videofilename